Exploring Bluetooth Profiles and their Applications

 Multi Profile Specification

-One of the salient properties of Bluetooth architecture is Multi Profile specification (MPS).
-That is many applications can run in parallel without impacting each other (i.e. 2 or more profiles can run in parallel).
-MPS don’t have any separate profile, it integrates existing profiles.
+One of the salient properties of Bluetooth technology is the Multi Profile specification (MPS).
+Many applications can run in parallel without impacting each other (i.e. 2 or more Bluetooth profiles can run in parallel).
+MPS does not have any separate profile — it integrates existing profiles.
 There are 4 configurations applicable in MPS.

 Single Profile Single Device(SPSD) Single profile is used between a single pair of Bluetooth devices.
 No other profile is used concurrently.
 Single Profile Single Device